aryanxrajj/User-Friendly-System-Call-Interface-for-Enhanced-Security/README.md

 ## 1. Project Overview
 This project aims to develop a secure and user-friendly interface for system calls, bridging the gap between user applications and kernel operations.
 The system will provide:
-- A graphical interface for managing and monitoring system calls
+- A graphical interface for managing and monitoring system calls.
 - Security analysis and validation of system call parameters
 - Real-time monitoring and logging of system call activities